-On a similar note to some of the above points, proactive safety managers should frequently be reevaluating their position in their SMS program.
+On a similar note to some of the above points, proactive safety managers should frequently be reevaluating their position in their SMS.

 Proactive managers have a tendency to not assume a “static” role in their safety programs – static not in the sense of “not doing anything,” but how they assess their priorities and immediate obligations to risk management.

 As an SMS matures and becomes more complex, a safety manager’s role and importance will change.
-As new technologies become available, safety managers will have different means of managing and accessing risks.
+As new technologies become available, safety managers will have different means of managing and assessing risks.

 Learn what other safety managers do during the day/week/month...